Development Environments

 Reviewing Pull Requests

 It's easy to checkout pull requests from projects that were installed in development environment.
-All projects are cloned in vagrant's home, e.g. ~/foreman, ~/katello etc. In order to apply some PR to any of this project, you can use a reviewer script.
+All projects are cloned in Vagrant's home, e.g. ~/foreman, ~/katello etc. In order to apply some PR to any of this project, you can use a reviewer script.
 See following example

 cd ~/katello